CUNY School of Law: Campus

 In 2012, CUNY Law moved from Flushing, Queens to 2 Court Square in Long Island City giving the school nearly 70,000 additional square feet of space.
 This location is within walking distance of the subway, buses, and Long Island Rail Road.
 It is only a few blocks away from the Long Island City Courthouse.
 The move enabled CUNY School of Law to develop a new part-time program, which started in 2015.

 The building at 2 Court Square is LEED Gold certified, which means that its construction had a reduced environmental impact and its design increases occupants' health and well-being.
-A ground floor gallery spans the length of the building’s main curved façade, terminating in a multi-story atrium space.
+A ground floor gallery spans the length of the building's main curved façade, terminating in a multi-story atrium space.
 Adjacent to a communicating stair, the atrium space allows for visual and physical connection amongst the departments and floors of the Law school and promotes interaction at multiple levels.

 History

 In 1981, CUNY hired Charles Halpern to be the founding dean of a planned law school.
 Halpern is regarded within the legal community as the "father of public interest law" with a professional career as a Georgetown law professor and co-founder of the Center for Law and Social Policy, an organization based in Washington D.C. that advocates for policies that aim to improve the lives of low-income people.

-In Spring of 1982, Dean Halpern hired Howard Lesnick as a Distinguished Professor of Law.
+In Spring 1982, Dean Halpern hired Howard Lesnick as a Distinguished Professor of Law.
 Professor Lesnick believed that CUNY law students needed to understand that the law only has significance in relation to the underlying human problems that it addresses.

 Lawyer and human rights advocate W. Haywood Burns became the second dean of CUNY Law in 1987, making him the first African American Dean of a New York law school.
 He led CUNY School of Law in gaining its accreditation, ensuring the survival of its progressive commitment to public interest law.

 Academics

 Admissions

-For the entering 2024 class, CUNY Law accepted 40.29% of applicants.
-Full-time admitted students averaged a 154 LSAT score and 3.55 undergraduate GPA.
+For the entering 2025 class, CUNY Law accepted 28.65% of applicants.
+Full-time admitted students averaged a 155 LSAT score and 3.54 undergraduate GPA.
 Part-time students averaged a 153 LSAT score and 3.27 undergraduate GPA.
 For the class enrolling in 2023, CUNY Law accepted 39.9% of students, the average enrollee having a 153 LSAT score and a 3.51 undergraduate GPA.
 For the class entering in 2022, CUNY Law accepted 35.27% of applicants with 32.96% of those accepted enrolling, with the average enrollee having a 154 LSAT score and 3.42 undergraduate GPA.